Kanchenjunga Circuit Trek - 26 Days

 • Consider the size of the group, as larger groups may not be as flexible and may not offer as much individual attention.

 A guide is an important aspect of the Kanchenjunga Circuit Trek, as they provide local knowledge, navigation skills, and support during the trek.
-Make sure to choose a guide who has the experience, a good reputation, and who can communicate effectively in a language you understand.
+Make sure to choose a guide who has experience, a good reputation, and who can communicate effectively in a language you understand.
 Most importantly, choose a guide who prioritizes your safety and comfort during the trek.

-Kanchenjunga Circuit Trek Booking Procedure
+Kanchenjunga Circuit Trek Booking Procedure:

 With Green Valley Nepal Treks, one of Nepal's leading trekking companies, you can get the lowest price now on Kanchenjunga Circuit Trek Package.
 With several qualified guides, we are completely government-approved and registered trekking and adventure specialists (the firm registration number is 71671/066/067).
 Additionally, we are affiliated with several national tourist organizations, including the Nepal Tourism Board (NTB), TAAN, NMA, KEEP, and many others.
 The finest experience of a lifetime will undoubtedly be trekking with the most reputable and highly recommended local firm by many organizations.
 For this trip, we thus warmly welcome you all to the Green Valley Nepal Treks family.
-You simply need to pay a 10% deposit now and the rest when you arrive for the booking producers.
+You simply need to pay a 20% deposit now and the rest when you arrive for the booking producers.

 What our travelers saysClient Reviews